 The severe extent of flooding resulted in impacts on many types of businesses both inside and outside of the floodplain.
 According to information provided by the SBA, approximately \$27.6 million in damages occurred to businesses in Richland County.
 Further estimates of damages are provided by the SFHA Damage Assessment, which found that 52 non-residential structures in the floodplain underwent damages totaling approximately \$13.2 million.
-Of these 52 non-residential structures, 20 were located within areas with greater than 51% LMI households for a total damage of \$9,019,568.08.
+Of these 52 non-residential structures, 20 were located within areas that have high concentrations of LMI households representing a total damage of \$9,019,568.08.
 Damaged businesses in these areas may represent additional recovery challenges, as business owners in these areas may be less able to secure recovery assistance.